bob-boberman/cbmc-cpp-stdlib-tests/README.md

 I experimented a bit with compiler flags for optimization, but there’s likely still room for improvement; it should be sufficient to show a trend.

 All programs are tested as C++ programs using the .cpp extension.
+The grouping by standard is taken from https://en.cppreference.com/w/cpp/standard_library.html.

 Here are the results for CBMC 6.6.0 (with GCC 15.1.1 and Clang 20.1.6 used for sanity checks):